-The paramedic program at Harford Comunity College prepares current EMT-B's to sit for the National Registry Exam and become certified paramedics.
+The paramedic program at Harford Community College prepares current EMTs to sit for the National Registry Exam and become certified paramedics.

 Certification as a Paramedic

 9 + 2 externships